Approximation Algorithms for Min-max-min Robust Optimization and K-Adaptability under Objective Uncertainty

 where the second inequality holds since $c^*(s)$ is a subgradient of the function $g(x)=\max_{c\in U}c^\top x$ in $x(s)$.
 For the first equality we used the definition of $x(s)$ and $x^*(k)$ and for the last inequality we used the assumption $\underline{p}(n)\le \|x\|_0 \le \bar p(n)$ and $m_\infty \le c^*(s)_j\le M_\infty$ for all $j\in [n]$.
 Due to the sorting $\lambda_1\ge \ldots \ge \lambda_k$ and since the sum over all $\lambda_i$ is one, we have $\lambda_i\le \frac{1}{i}$ and hence

 which proves the result. \end{proof} Note that the bound derived in the latter lemma is small if $s$ is large compared to the difference $k-s$.
-Particularly we can conclude that
+Particularly it holds

 We can conclude that the objective value gain when $k$ is increased by one unit decreases to zero when $k$ gets large.
-From Lemma \ref{lem:bound_opts_optk} we can easily derive an additive approximation guarantee for Algorithm \ref{alg:approx}. \begin{corollary} For given $k$ Algorithm \ref{alg:approx} returns a solution to Problem \eqref{eq:minmaxmin} with additive approximation guarantee
+From Lemma \ref{lem:bound_opts_optk} we can easily derive an additive approximation guarantee for Algorithm \ref{alg:approx}. \begin{corollary} For given $k$ Algorithm \ref{alg:approx} returns a solution to Problem \eqref{eq:minmaxmin} with

 for all $k'\ge k$. \end{corollary} \begin{proof} We can apply Lemma \ref{lem:bound_opts_optk} for $k=n$ and $s=k$.
 The solution $x(s)$ constructed in \eqref{eq:define_s_solution} is composed of the same solutions $x^1,\ldots ,x^s$ which Algorithm \ref{alg:approx} returns.
 Hence the approximation guarantee holds also for this solution and we obtain